A Quick Guide To The 2017 Total Solar Eclipse

 A total solar eclipse will be visible across swaths of North America on 21 August 2017, the first of its kind since 1974:

-The celestial event has stirred excitement and travel to the regions from which totality will be visible (the rest of the continent will still see a partial eclipse).
-Naturally, it has also sparked a whole cornucopia of misinformation and hoaxes, such as the extremely bogus claim heard by NASA astrophysicist C. Alex Young that his agency failed to “carry the one” and thus miscalculated the date by one year:
+The celestial event has stirred excitement and mass travel to the regions from which totality will be visible (the rest of the continent will still see a partial eclipse).
+Naturally, it has also sparked a whole cornucopia of misinformation and hoaxes.
+While NASA has published its own list of misconceptions about eclipses, we want to address some rumors about the event ourselves:

 I know people have checked their numbers more than once.
 I’ve heard that one — that’s a good one.